jenniferdo2211/Clean-Code-Summary/chapter2-meaningful-names.md

 Don't use 1 word for 2 concepts or 2 words for 1 concept.

 ## 2.10.
-Feel free to use Computer Science Domain names because readers are programmers.__
-When there are no CS terms for some concepts, use the domain knowledge terms.
+Feel free to use Computer Science Domain names because readers are programmers.<br / When there are no CS terms for some concepts, use the domain knowledge terms.

 ## 2.11.
 Meaningful context